airoldilab/sgd/README.md

 # sgd

-sgd is an R package which provides a fast and flexible set of tools for large scale inference.
+sgd is an R package which provides a fast and flexible set of tools for large scale estimation.
 It features many stochastic gradient methods, built-in models, visualization tools, automated hyperparameter tuning, model checking, interval estimation, and convergence diagnostics.